rennyoctavia/Towards-More-Natural-Explanations-of-User-Preferences/README.md

 # Towards-More-Natural-Explanations-of-User-Preferences

-This is a repository for my thesis work "Towards Moree Natural Explanations of User Preferences".
+This is a repository for my thesis work "Towards More Natural Explanations of User Preferences".